Frequently asked questions about the One Canadian Economy Act

 Projects will continue to be subject to all regulatory review processes that would ordinarily apply, varying depending on the project type and sector.
 This includes Acts and regulations to protect the environment as well as to respect Indigenous rights.

-Once the review process, including consultations with potentially impacted Indigenous groups, are completed the Minister responsible for the Act will issue a single set of binding conditions for the project.
-These conditions will include mitigation measures to protect the environment and the rights of Indigenous Peoples.
-Where appropriate, accommodation measures will also be considered to protect the rights of Indigenous Peoples.
+Once the review process, including consultations with Indigenous Peoples are completed, the Minister of One Canadian Economy will issue a single set of binding conditions for the project.
+These conditions will include mitigation measures to protect the environment that would otherwise be issued under separate acts, such as the Species at Risk Act or Migratory Birds Convention Act.

 While the discretionary decision points under those Acts and regulations will be deemed conditionally approved, the proponent will continue to follow processes to provide information to the relevant departments and agencies, to inform the development of a conditions document that will take the place of the authorizations under each of the Acts and regulations.
+All federal environmental protection requirements that are not the subject of an authorization will continue to apply.
+These include, for example, regulatory restrictions on the use of toxic substances, air and water pollution, and GHG emissions.
 If a proponent does not meet those required conditions, the project cannot move forward.

 Frequently asked questions about the Free Trade and Labour Mobility in Canada Act